Energy in Slovenia: Hydroelectricity

 With abundant precipitation and numerous mountains, including the Julian Alps across the north of the country, Slovenia has significant hydropower natural resources.

 Nuclear

-The single nuclear reactor at the Krško Nuclear Power Plant near Krško in the eastern part of the country produced 22% of all of Slovenia's total energy needs in 2019.
-The plant generated 36.2% of the electricity produced in Slovenia.
+The single 696 MW nuclear reactor at the Krško Nuclear Power Plant near Krško in the eastern part of the country has been operational since October 1981.
+The plant generated 5.7 TWh of electricity being 36.2% of the electricity produced in Slovenia in 2021.
 Designed by United States company Westinghouse, the two loop, light water, pressurized water reactor was constructed and is operated as a 50% / 50% joint venture between Slovenia and neighboring Croatia.

 Slovenia electric company GEN Energija is seeking to construct a second nuclear reactor at the site to support national climate, electrification, and energy security goals.